GeekStartup/spend-analyzer/README.md

 - Month-on-month comparison
 - Historical trend tracking

----

 ### 🧠 AI-Powered Insights

 AI is used to explain and reason over already calculated data.

 Examples:

-- “Food spending increased significantly this month.”
+- Food spending increased significantly this month.
-- “A large one-time transaction caused the spike in expenses.”
+- A large one-time transaction caused the spike in expenses.
-- “Your recurring subscription expenses are increasing.”
+- Recurring subscription expenses are increasing.

 > Financial calculations are always deterministic and performed using backend logic or SQL.
 AI is not trusted as the source of numerical truth.

 ---

-### 🔎 Future Natural Language Querying
+## 🔎 Future Natural Language Querying

 Planned support for questions like: